LeeZeHao/Kiki_Delivery_Docs/features.md

 ---

 # Features
-The following detailed description of features will have two sections each:
+The following is a detailed description of currently implemented features in this project. \
-##### Proposed
-The desired final state of the feature.
-##### Current Progress
-Features, or progress on features that have been implemented by Milestone 2.
+ \
+In this documentation, features are split into several sections.
+Viewers can use the sidebar to navigate them more easily.

 ----